AlexanderLupenkov/employees/README.md

 # employees
-## Basic CRUD application for learning MyBatis+Vaadin
+## Basic CRUD application using MyBatis, Vaadin and Spring Boot.